 Saoirse has a dynamic court and advisory practice specialising in extradition and public law.
 She is the founding member and head of 36 Bedford Row’s Extradition Team which she has built from zero since 2013.
 Saoirse is listed as Band 2 in both the Legal 500 and Chambers and Partners (having jumped two categories in one year for the latter).
 Comments include: “She always goes the extra mile and makes valuable contributions to the team” and “An impressive junior...
 Extremely bright and very focused, she takes an approach that is forensic, detailed and effective.
 She’s thorough and methodical in raising her arguments, and reliable in relation to time management”.

-Saoirse published a chapter on Judicial Review in Extradition Proceedings in Criminal Justice Review (Hart, 2014).
+In addition, Saoirse is instructed in judicial review proceedings arising out of extradition and criminal proceedings.
 She won the first judicial review in the area where the requested person in extradition proceedings was not removed within the statutory time period (see R (on the application of Mechlinksi) v Westminster Magistrates’ Court EWHC 2043 (Admin)).
-She was also an assistant editor of the 2014-2015 Extradition Law Reports.
+She published a chapter on Judicial Review in Extradition Proceedings in Criminal Justice Review (Hart, 2014).

-She compliments her practice with her passion for international human rights work.
+Saoirse compliments her practice with her passion for international human rights work.
 This began as a legal researcher at the Humanitarian Law Centre in Belgrade and advising in the foreign policy department in Washington D.C. for the late Senator Ted Kennedy.
-Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in Ukraine and Kyrgyzstan.
-Furthermore, last Summer Saoirse acted as pro-bono counsel in refugee camps in Chios, Greece where she represented Syrian refugees at hearings which would determine whether they would be deported to Turkey following the EU-Turkey deal.
+Adapting her advocacy skills from the court-room to the field, Saoirse is regularly posted on OSCE election monitoring missions in ex-Soviet states.
+Saoirse has also acted as pro-bono counsel in refugee camps in Chios, Greece following the EU-Turkey deal.

 - Asylum and Immigration